web3-storage/linkdex-api/README.md

 Give it an s3 key to a CAR you just upladed as `key`, and it tells you if we have a complete DAG for the root CID.

-We check the key provided exists first.
-If you know the path and hash of CAR then you are probably dotStoarage.
+We check if the key provided exists first.
+If you know the path and hash of CAR then you are probably dotStorage.

 ```console
 curl https://linkdex.api?key=raw/bafy/userid-ish/1.car